Sinistral and dextral

 Sinistral and dextral, in some scientific fields, are the two types of chirality ("handedness") or relative direction.
 The terms are derived from the Latin words for "left" (sinister) and "right" (dexter).
 Other disciplines use different terms (such as dextro- and laevo-rotary in chemistry, or clockwise and anticlockwise in physics) or simply use left and right (as in anatomy).

 Relative direction and chirality are distinct concepts.
 Relative direction is from the point of view of the observer; a completely symmetric object has a left side and a right side, from the observer's point of view, if the top and bottom and direction of observation are defined.
 Chirality, however, is observer-independent: no matter how one looks at a right-hand screw thread, it remains different from a left-hand screw thread.
 Therefore, a symmetric object has sinistral and dextral directions arbitrarily defined by the position of the observer, while an asymmetric object that shows chirality may have sinistral and dextral directions defined by characteristics of the object, regardless of the position of the observer.

 Biology

 Gastropods

 Because the coiled shells of gastropods are asymmetric, they possess a quality called chirality–the "handedness" of an asymmetric structure.

 Over 90% of gastropod species have shells in which the direction of the coil is dextral (right-handed).
 A small minority of species and genera have shells in which the coils are almost always sinistral (left-handed).
-A very few species show an even mixture of dextral and sinistral individuals (for example, Amphidromus perversus).
+Very few species show an even mixture of dextral and sinistral individuals (for example, Amphidromus perversus).